openforis/sepal-doc/docs/source/cli/ofgt.rst

     180961.00 772680.00 −2437890.00 1.00 49.00 21.00 21.00 36.00 61.00 126.00 28.00
     185386.00 772410.00 −2438190.00 1.00 49.00 21.00 18.00 43.00 51.00 126.00 22.00

-Lets run :code:`oft-crossvalidate` defining our inputfile with :code:`-i` in front, number of neighbours :code:`-k` 10, :code:`-v` defines the column of the variable we want use - only to exemplify the tool we use column 1 containing the IDs as our input data has no additional column with values, :code:`-bands` defines the number of bands, :code:`-x` defines to look up the x coordinates in column 2 and :code:`-y` defines to look up the y coordinates in column 3:
+Lets run :code:`oft-crossvalidate` defining our inputfile with :code:`-i` in front, number of neighbors :code:`-k` 10, :code:`-v` defines the column of the variable we want use - only to exemplify the tool we use column 1 containing the IDs as our input data has no additional column with values, :code:`-bands` defines the number of bands, :code:`-x` defines to look up the x coordinates in column 2 and :code:`-y` defines to look up the y coordinates in column 3:

 .. code-block:: console